-‘Homegirl Is Miserable’ Wendy Williams Says Of Kevin Hunter’s Alleged Mistress
+‘Homegirl Is Miserable,’ Wendy Williams Says Of Kevin Hunter’s Alleged Mistress

 “That’s why I’m going into Season 11 and he’s changing Pampers.
 Infidelity is one thing, a full baby is a whole other topic,” she said.

 As The Inquisitr has previously reported, Williams has a clear vision of what sort of man she wants to be with.
 He has to have his life together and can only have grown children.
-She doesn’t want to be anyone’s step mother.
+She doesn’t want to be anyone’s stepmother.